 - Make veggies subtle: If your kids are particular about vegetables, I recommend still adding them to get them used to the taste, but chop them up very finely, not in large chunks.
 You can even shred the onion to make it more subtle.

 - Add corn: I don’t know about you, but my kids love corn!
-Adding corn to the chili not only adds a touch of sweetness, but also incorporates some texture and colour that makes chili more yummy and fun to eat.
+Adding corn to the chili not only adds a touch of sweetness, but also incorporates some texture and color that makes chili more yummy and fun to eat.

 - Add tasty toppings: You can never go wrong with extra toppings!
 My kids love shredded cheese, diced avocado and crumbled tortilla chips on their chili.
 If your kids are old enough, set up a chili bar and let them add their own toppings!